Hexagon/pup/docs/src/installation.md

 - `prerelease`: This channel offers pre-release versions of Pup that include new features and improvements.
 It is suitable for users who want to test the latest enhancements before they are officially released.

+- `canary`: The canary channel provides the most up-to-date and cutting-edge versions of Pup.
+It includes the latest changes and may not be as stable as the other channels.
+It is primarily intended for developers and early adopters who want to stay on the bleeding edge of Pup's development.
+Based on the current state of the `dev` repo of the github repository.

+> **Note** Built-in plugins, such as splunk-hec and webinterace does not work with canary versions right now.

 Each channel serves different purposes, so choose the one that best fits your needs and requirements.

 ## Verifying the Installation